 If your child is 7 or under, I wouldn’t recommend spending a lot of money.
-There’s definitely an argument to be made regarding quality (which we’ll touch on shortly), and that’s important if you want your child to be inspired to play but it’s also a fact that children grow very fast at this age and you are unlikely to sell a used children’s guitar.
+There’s definitely an argument to be made regarding quality (which we’ll touch on shortly), and that’s important if you want your child to be inspired to play but it’s also a fact that children grow very fast at this age and you are unlikely to sell used children’s guitars easily.

 Should children Start on the ukulele?

 A ukulele is not simply a small guitar.
-Learning any musical instrument will provide some benefits if switching to guitar at a later age but ukuleles have just four strings and are tuned differently from guitars.
+Learning any musical instrument is of benefit when switching to guitar at a later age but ukuleles have just the four strings and are tuned quite differently.
 Because of this, the chord shapes and scales a child learns won’t transfer easily to guitar.

 So while there are some benefits in starting your child on the ukulele, it’s best to start them on the instrument they intend to play long term.

 What to look for in a child’s guitar?

 Steel-string and electric guitars have truss rods.
 Truss rods are tension rods that run through the wood of the neck and allow the neck to be adjusted to counter the neck having too much relief or backward bowing.
 If a guitar neck has too much relief the action around the 12th fret will be too high and make the guitar difficult to play.
 If the neck doesn’t have sufficient relief the strings will hit the frets when vibrating causing ‘fret buzz’.

 Your last consideration when purchasing a guitar for your child will be accessories.
-For the most part, I’d recommend two accessories with one being non-negotiable.
+For the most part, I’d recommend three accessories with one being non-negotiable.

 Metronome: Learning to play in time is essential.
-A metronome provides a steady rhythm for the young guitarist to play along to and ensure they are keeping correct time.
+A metronome provides a steady rhythm for the young guitarist to play along to and ensure they are keeping the correct time.
 A traditional metronome can be purchased from your local musical instrument retailer or there are many apps now available that are simple to use to do a solid job.